ZombieFreak115/Vic2-EXE-mod-launcher/README.md

  A launcher for vic2 which allows the launching of EXE mods, made in Python.

  ## Installation

+You can either run the compiled .exe or the .py:

+To run the exe, copy the exemods folder and launcher.exe to your Vic2 directory, then simply launch launcher.exe.
+If it dosent work you may need to install Visal c++ redist: https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170

- To install, download the newest (or any after 3.8) version of Python for your OS here: https://www.python.org/downloads/.
+ To use the Python one, download the newest (or any after 3.8) version of Python for your OS here: https://www.python.org/downloads/.
  Make sure you do a **Custom Install** and checkmark the following features:
  - Add python to PATH
  - pip